aghayev3/obsidian/Networking.md

 interface 48
    dhcp-snooping trust
 ```
 - This enables DHCP snooping, tells the switch which servers are authorized, saves the binding table via TFTP, disables Option 82, and enables DHCP Snooping on certain VLANs.
-Ports 47-48 are uplinks and are therefore trusted.
+Ports 47-48 are uplinks and trusted.
 - DHCP Snooping Binding is a database that records the association between IP addresses and MAC addresses of devices that have successfully completed a DHCP transaction on a network.
 This binding helps to prevent unauthorized devices from acting as DHCP servers and enhances overall network security.
 - For example:
 ```